Exhibit / May 3, 2018

 ROBERTS: 1982’s The Jupiter Menace is another one I remember well.
 Narrated by George “anything for a buck” Kennedy, the “true story” tells of a catastrophic alignment of planets that will result in a tremendous earthquake in 2000—bringing the world as we know it to a spectacular end!
 We learn about the Chandler Wobble, sunken Atlantis, Biblical prophecy, and survivalism, another ’80s invention that continues to preoccupy unemployed white people.
 This was the kind of shit we watched and contemplated.
 We may not have swallowed it whole, but we gave it a chance.
 (Possibly because synth legend Larry Fast nailed the soundtrack.)

 Another interesting take was 1972’s A Thief in the Night, an independent Christian film that dramatized the Rapture and the Tribulation (the shitstorm weathered by those “left behind”).
-Our protagonist (teenage Patty) wakes up to find herself all alone in the house, with news and radio reports of people disappearing from all over the world.
+Our protagonist (teenager Patty) wakes up to find herself all alone in the house, with news and radio reports of people disappearing from all over the world.
 There’s no budget, but it’s pretty effective, like so many “last person on Earth” narratives.
 There were three sequels to A Thief in the Night, and, like The Cross and the Switchblade, the films were distributed and shown in ministries throughout the country.

 Think of all the disaster movies, the zombie flicks, the post-nuke horrors, the occult Antichrists we stayed up late to watch in the ’70s and ’80s after our parents caught M*A*S*H or The Love Boat.
 Today, the apocalypse is the sitcom, it is the soap opera.
 The end never comes.
 The end is always here.